 "You can grow plants in beds, rows, hedges or individually," Strik said.
 "Dwarf and semi-dwarf cultivars (varieties) can be grown in containers."

 Fruiting season in Oregon is from late June until September, depending on cultivar.

 It's best to plant more than one cultivar of blueberry, Strik advised.
 "Although most northern highbush cultivars are self-fertile, cross-pollination produces larger berries," she said.
 "And, if you plant two or more cultivars that ripen at different times, you'll lengthen the harvest season."

 Northern highbush cultivars grown in home gardens in Oregon include (in order of ripening): Duke, Earliblue, Spartan, Patriot, Bluecrop, Jersey, Blueray, Legacy, Chandler and Elliott.
-See OSU Extension publication EC 1308-E, “Blueberry Cultivars for Oregon,” for descriptions of these and other blueberry cultivars.
+See OSU Extension publication PNW 656, “Blueberry Cultivars for the Pacific Northwest,” for descriptions of these and other blueberry cultivars.

 Blueberries need lots of sunshine and specific soil requirements.
 When choosing a site, Strik advises avoiding areas surrounded by trees, which can provide too much shade, compete for water and nutrients, encourage birds and deter air movement around the new plants.
 The berries grow best in well-drained, light, sandy loam that is high in organic matter and with a pH between 4.5 and 5.5.